Search here...

 4. Mulch Your Garden Beds

-Make sure your garden beds roots are protected before the first freeze.
-Apply a layer of mulched leaves, hay, straw or compost on the base of your larger plants and perennials.
-The mulch will keep the garden bed warmer and help retain water.
+It is important that you make sure your garden bed’s roots are protected before the first freeze (below 32 degrees).
+To do this, you can add a thick layer of mulched leaves, hay, straw, or compost on the base of your larger plants and perennials.
+The mulch will keep the garden bed warmer and help retain water they need to survive.

 5. Protect Delicate Plants From Snow

-Be sure to protect any delicate plants like your perennials before snowfall.
-Cover them in burlap or plant covers.
+Be sure to cover and protect any delicate plants like your perennials before snowfall or the first freeze.
+You can cover them in burlap for a quick solution or buy plant covers to keep them safe.

 • POTTED PLANTS